 Tucker Street is a fun and friendly bunch, active on the local barbershop harmony scene since 2005.
-They are one of the Research Triangle Park chapter's "star" quartets, featured on many chapter shows and other public appearances, and moving steadily up the competition ladder around the southeast.
-They currently are ranked among the top ten barbershop quartets in North and South Carolina, as members of the Society's new Carolinas District.
+They are one of the General Assembly Chorus's "star" quartets, featured on many chapter shows and other public appearances, and moving steadily up the competition ladder around the southeast.
+They currently are ranked among the top five barbershop quartets in North and South Carolina, as members of the Society's new Carolinas District.

-Long-standing members Jason Patrick (Tenor), Chris Mueller (Lead), and Chuck Rich (bass) are all active singers with the General Assembly chorus, and are now joined by the newest member of the quartet, O.J. de la Osa (baritone).
-Together they are developing their own brand of four-part men's a cappella harmony.
+Long-standing members Jason Patrick (Tenor), Chris Mueller (Lead), and Chuck Rich (bass) are all members of the General Assembly Chorus, and are now joined by the newest member of the quartet, Chris Kirkland (baritone).
+Together they are developing their own brand of four - part men's a cappella harmony.
 All avid fans and participants in the North Carolina Harmony Brigade "extreme quartetting" experience, they continue to increase their repertoire of fun songs and perfect their unique sound and vocal blend.